-- New replacement tool installed - New replacement bushings installed or wiped clean of grease for purpose of inspection - Any grease line is replaced or added - Operating the grease dispenser beyond the minimum mark has depleted the reservoir
+- New replacement bushings installed or wiped clean of grease for purpose of inspection - Any grease line is replaced or added - Operating the grease dispenser beyond the minimum mark has depleted the reservoir

-Prior to insertion, pre-lubricate new tools or tools wiped clean for inspection.
-Spread a layer of clean grease to cover surface of tool shank including the retainer slots.
+Prior to insertion, pre-lubricate all new tools or if used tool was cleaned for inspection.
+Spread a layer of clean grease over surface of tool shank including the retainer slots.
 Further greasing is required after it is installed.
-Read and follow instructions for relubrication in Section 10.4.
+Read and follow instructions for re-lubrication in Section 10.4.
 New grease lines must be Pre-filled.
 Purge all pockets of air until delivery is continuous.